Davison's Camp: Our full report

 - Water supply notes

 - All chalets have hot and cold running water and flushing toilets.

 Health & safety

-Medical care: The camp has a basic first-aid kit.
-The nearest doctors are probably in Victoria Falls town and Bulawayo.
+- The camp has a basic first-aid kit and there are first-aid trained staff on site.
+The nearest doctors are in Victoria Falls town and Bulawayo.

-Fire safety: Davison's has a fire extinguisher in each room and a further few dotted all around the camp.
+- Davison's has a fire extinguisher in each tented chalet and others are dotted around the camp.

-Laundry facilities: There is a complimentary laundry service included, although for cultural reasons, women's underwear isn't accepted.
+- A complimentary laundry service is included, although for cultural reasons, women's underwear isn't accepted.
 Washing powder is provided for guests who wish to do this themselves.

 - There are safe bags for valuables in the chalets.
 Visitors may take these to the lodge office to be locked in a large communal safe.

 - Accepted payment on location